ChrisCooper/training-machine-learning-mac-sources/README.md

 # training-machine-learning-mac-sources
 This is a repository to collect links/knowledge on the state of training on modern Macs, since the information is currently spread widely around the web, and it's difficult to get code running.
-The focus is currently on getting stable diffusion training setups working, but a lot of the information is probably general enough to be useful outside that.
+The focus is currently on getting higher-level stable diffusion training setups working, but a lot of the information is general enough to be useful outside that.

 # Orientation

 ### MPS
 Most ML projects out there at the moment rely on PyTorch, which originally only supported Nvidia GPUs via CUDA, but in late 2022 an additional backend was introduced called MPS which supports running on M-series Mac GPUs. (https://pytorch.org/docs/stable/notes/mps.html).
 This backend supports a lot of operations, but some remain unsupported.
 [MPS](https://developer.apple.com/documentation/metalperformanceshaders) is essentially CUDA for Mac GPUs.
+When this document refers to "MPS", it generally means the `mps` backend for PyTorch.

 ### MLX
 [MLX](https://github.com/ml-explore/mlx) is a separate framework from PyTorch that leverages the GPU on Macs as well.
 Most projects use PyTorch with MPS currently rather than MPX, but you can find some MLX examples [here](https://github.com/ml-explore/mlx-examples).

+### Architecture
+M-series Macs use the `arm64` architecture.

 # Useful system libraries